The In Between Day

 • A student asked me to breakfast the next morning and confessed (tearfully) that he was considering leaving the seminary.
 He was trying to grow in prayerfulness and was told that his pleas for his fellow students to act in love toward others was evidence of insufficient commitment to the social causes espoused by his peers.
 He was certain he would never gain their acceptance.

-A progressive friend posted on Facebook several weeks ago, “I am uncomfortable that my church’s stance on every issue seems to completely mirror the culture.”
+A friend posted on Facebook several weeks ago, “I am uncomfortable that my church’s stance on every issue seems to completely mirror the culture.”
 I think he is right…

 …but I am not nearly so nervous about aping the culture as I am about the next exit on this highway: the justice-ification of the church.